googlearchive/more-routing/README.md

 ### Nesting Contexts

-Similar to [`more-route`'s nesting behavior](#more-route--nesting), any items in the core-selector also behave as nesting contexts.
+Similar to [`more-route`'s nesting behavior](#more-route--nesting), any items in the iron-selector also behave as nesting contexts.
 Any route declared within a routing context is effectively _mounted_ on the context route.

 Taking the example element, `<routed-element>` above; if we were to add the